bportelli/tridentine_calendar_file/README.md

 # Tridentine liturgical calendar calculator

+This is a fork of the [Tridentine liturgical calendar calculator](https://joe-antognini.github.io/tridentine-calendar/) created by Joe Antognini, with an alternative functionality offered: to export the feasts as a CSV instead of an .ics file.

+The original README file continues below.

 This code will calculate the feasts and ferias using the 1962 Roman Catholic calendar rubrics.
 The code can export the resulting calendar as an `.ics` file which can then be imported by any calendar application, including Google